 Australia: Climbing The Bridge

-In the shadows of discrimination, Sydney continued to flourish as more immigrants from Britain and Ireland moved to Australia over the next few centuries.
-Slowly, through more awareness and education, Australia began to confront its long and complex history with the indigenous people, and is still in the process of reconciliation today.
+Over the next 100 years, Sydney continued to grow as more immigrants from Britain and Ireland moved to Australia.
+Slowly, Australia began to make amends with the ancestors of those indigenous people who were mistreated in the earlier years.
+This process continues today.